ASFHyP3/hyp3-docs/docs/about/hyp3_plus_terms.md

 a.
 HyP3+ support coverage hours provided by ASF are Monday through Friday, 9:00 AM to 5:00 PM AKT, excluding holidays or campus closures.
 Please see UAF’s holiday schedule at <https://www.alaska.edu/hr/benefits/leave/holidays.php>{target=_blank}.
 Hours are subject to change with notice.
 b.
 ASF will provide basic support services to assist with any issues related to HyP3+.
 c.
 This support is limited to HyP3+ functionality and does not cover issues with external data or dependencies beyond ASF’s control.
 d.
-Response Times: ASF will aim to respond to support requests within 48 hours during regular business hours.
+Response Times: ASF will aim to respond to support requests within two (2) business days.
 e.
 Support will primarily be provided via email.
 Support requests (reporting incidents or requesting help) should be submitted to ASF User Services: [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu "uso@asf.alaska.edu").

 ## 17. Feedback